RoberthGo/RoberthGo/README.md

 # Hi there 👋, Welcome!

- I’m currently learning about FULL-STACK and Machine Learning.
+My name is Roberto Gordillo Herrera.
+I'm currently learning about FULL-STACK and Machine Learning.

 ## Let´s Connect